 In addition to the rent prices, you will need to pay the council tax (around 80-180 pounds a month), water, gas, electricity, phone, Internet and TV which would end up being 150-200 pounds a month extra.

 Food prices in London: cost of going out in London

 For a family of 2, we usually spend around £70 per week in supermarkets (shopping at Waitrose & Budgens), which ends up being ca £300 a month on just dinners and breakfasts at home.
 Then, there are lunches at the office, £5-8 per lunch – around £150 per month per person and, of course, going out.
 We don’t go very often to very expensive places but on a normal night out, we end up paying £30-60 per dinner.
 In more expensive places e.g. French restaurants, the dinner for two will start from £70 (with a bottle of wine).

-Other costs in London
+Other costs to consider when living in London

 Transport in London is crazy expensive.
 For a transport card for Zones 1-2, you would need to pay around £125 a month.
 That sum increases depending on your zone, so right now, we are in Zone 3 and I pay £153 pounds every month.

 Sometimes you want to go to a cinema and that’s also pricey in London.
 Cinema tickets start

 If you want to save money in London – I also have a post on this topic – click here to find out how to save money and afford more in London.